ekline/draft-6man-pmo/README.md

    14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

+2.2.
+Summary of key terms

+   Path MTU Path MTU Discovery MTU Option [RFC4861] Path MTU Option (this document)

 3. Option Format

-   Any IPv6 link-local prefixes listed within a PathMTU Option MUST be ignored and SHOULD be logged for review by an administrator.
+   XXX Any IPv6 link-local prefixes listed within a PathMTU Option MUST be ignored and SHOULD be logged for review by an administrator.

 4. Receiver Processing Rules

    Nodes compliant with this specification do not change their processing of RAs that contain no PathMTU Options.
 Whether the RA contains an MTU Option or not, the processing is unaltered by this document.
+Additionaly, for all Path MTU determination an effective Path MTU learned via a Path MTU Discovery mechanism ([RFC8201]) MUST take precedence.

    Any MTU value lower than the IPv6 minimum MTU (i.e. 1280, [RFC8200]
    section 5 [1]), SHOULD be logged for an administrator as a